 People all over the world have a drink at home after work to unwind after a long day.
 Yet, frequent consumption of alcoholic drinks can quickly turn into dependence and alcoholism.
 Is drinking alone a sign of alcoholism?
 When someone drinks alone at home, it is not inherently a bad habit, but it is a practice that can lead to alcoholism.
 Individuals who drink alone in public places are at increased risk of becoming victims of crime.
 Studies have shown that people who drink alone have a greater chance of suffering from depression.

 Drinking Alone: Why Do People Do It?

 The excessive consumption of alcoholic beverages is a complex phenomenon that is driven by many factors.
 Alcoholism is associated with several severe health consequences.
 Does drinking alone lead to addiction?
 When alcohol is consumed in the company of family and friends, it is a commonly-accepted social practice.
 Yet, drinking alone is often frowned upon.
-Why do people drink alone?
-Some of the so-called advantages of consuming alcoholic beverages alone include:
+Why do people want to drink alone?

 - Choosing where, when, and what to drink

 - Deciding on the pace

 - Not feeling social pressure